mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- Given this shift to include the utility for participants and the problematisation of the term intermediate, I propose a change in terminology.
 Instead of an _intermediate framework_,  -->

-**The utility of this positioning for varied stakeholders**

-The framing of the GDP as an intermediate construct in this way, drawing on Hook etc, was originally imagined as a useful tool for design researcher to surface useful concepts and practices.
-Indeed the process of deducting from participant input and responses that use of GDPs and design patterns more generally does appear to be useful here and a similar process could be useful in other contexts.

-Beyond the utility for researcher, for participants the last chapter outlined the varied uses of GDPs in terms of mediational strategies and as a motivational element repeated in varied forms as different patterns are implements.

-Additionally for facilitators the GDPs serve functions within the pedagogical approach of this research including: the ability to structure participant choice within practical limitations, a unifying construct to aid the packaging of documentation and support provided to aim project navigation.
+The framing of design patterns as an intermediate construct [@eriksson_using_2019; @barendregt_intermediate-level_2017; @hook_strong_2012] was originally used as a tool for researchers to surface design concepts and practices.
+While this remains valid in this research, a similar process is clearly present for purposes beyond research utility.
+For example, participants in the last chapter outlined the varied uses of GDPs in terms of mediational strategies and as a motivational element, repeated in varied forms as different patterns are implemented.
+Additionally, for facilitators, GDPs serve functions within the pedagogical approach of this research, including: the ability to structure participant choice within practical limitations, and acting as a unifying construct to aid the packaging of documentation and the support provided to assist project navigation.

 <!-- Say Tehillah has made an error altering level design and has made changes to the array comprising graphical matrix.
 The error which compromising the the structure of the array could be used  -->
 <!--
 TRY REMOVING THIS